Companions of the Cross: History

 Robert Bedard (1929–2011) was born July 17, 1929, in Ottawa, Ontario.
 In 1951, he entered St. Augustine's Seminary in Toronto and was ordained a priest on June 6, 1955.
 As a curate at Assumption Parish in Eastview (now Vanier), he was involved in youth ministry and formed a small group of young men aged 12 to 16 to encourage vocations to the priesthood.

-While teaching at St. Pius X preparatory seminary, he attended Teachers College, Ontario College of Education in Toronto.
+While teaching at St. Pius X Preparatory Seminary, he attended Teachers College, Ontario College of Education in Toronto.
 In 1975, he was appointed official Ottawa Archdiocesan Liaison to the Charismatic Renewal, and from 1977 to 1981 he lived in a community household of men as chaplain of the New Jerusalem Community.
 He founded the Companions of the Cross in 1985, out of what had initially been a prayer and support group for seminarians and priests that began informally in 1984.
 According to Ottawa Archbishop Terrence Prendergast, a Jesuit who invited the Companions to Halifax when he was archbishop there, Bedard's "...main thing was to support seminarians in their formation and support priests in their priesthood by community life."
 Bedard stressed a model of companionship that sees priests serving several parishes living in community in one place.

 From the beginning, the Companions have had an associate program for laity who "desires to embrace the spirituality and mission of the Companions of the Cross" through a formal commitment.

-In 2003, with the permission of the community's then-moderator, Roger Vandenakker, Anna Chan founded the Servants of the Cross, a community of religious women formed around Bedard's spiritual vision.
+In 2003, with the permission of the community's then-moderator, Fr.
+Roger Vandenakker, Sr. Anna Chan founded the Servants of the Cross, a community of religious women formed around Fr.
+Bedard's spiritual vision.
+Sr. Chan remained with the Servants of the Cross until her death in 2025.